aureuserp/dev-docs/src/master/architecture/frontend.md

 ## Livewire

-[Livewire](https://livewire.laravel.com/) powers the dynamic interactions in Aureus ERP without requiring a complex JavaScript framework.
+[Livewire](https://livewire.laravel.com/) powers the dynamic interactions in AureusERP without requiring a complex JavaScript framework.

 - **Reactivity**: Livewire enables real-time updates without a full-page reload.
-- **Component-Based**: Each feature in Aureus ERP is structured as Livewire components, ensuring modularity and maintainability.
+- **Component-Based**: Each feature in AureusERP is structured as Livewire components, ensuring modularity and maintainability.

 Livewire enhances the interactivity of forms, tables, and dashboards while maintaining Laravel’s simplicity.